Skip to main content

 HOW DARE HE?
 ESCAPADES OF THE KENYAN CRAZY STREET FOODS.

-Now... straight ahead to a Kibandaski, where I normally converge a meeting of three guys, Me, I and Myself for lunch.
-A place where they know me well, infact, they call me kiongoss or mkuu and anytime I seat there I'm always like, "kama kawaida...."
+Now... straight ahead to a Kibandaski, where I normally converge a meeting of three guys, Me, I, and Myself for lunch.
+A place where they know me well, in fact, they call me kiongoss or mkuu, and anytime I seat there I'm always like, "kama kawaida...."
 And something is done without delay.
 If you know you know 😄

-So, this day, another nigga comes in and before he even places his seating allowance onto the benches, he goes like, "anything healthy?"
+So, this day, another nigga comes in, and before he even places his seating allowance onto the benches, he goes like, "Anything healthy?"
 With his hands akimbo.
-Tall and masculine as he is with a dark skin like one of a cobra.
+Tall and masculine as he is, with a dark skin like one of a cobra.

 And I'm like 🙄🙄🤷🏿♂🤷🏿♂🤓 anything healthy??
 What do you mean anything healthy?
 Then a deep voice inside of me begins to shout at him saying "Lost!"
 "Lost!"
 "Lost!"
 I kept peeping at him just to make sure that he is okay and not otherwise.
 Well, I didn't have a problem with that question Naaah.. far be it from the truth.